 Dr. Amanda Darnley

-Dr. Amanda (Banes) Darnley (pronouns: she/her/hers) is a licensed clinical psychologist with over a decade of experience working with children, adolescents and parents in a variety of settings including inpatient hospitals, residential treatment facilities, and outpatient practices.
-She has a soft spot for ‘tweens, teens and new mothers, and enjoys helping them navigate the challenges that mark those transitional life stages.
+Dr. Amanda (Banes) Darnley (pronouns: she/her) is a licensed clinical psychologist with over a decade of experience working with children, adolescents, and their parents in a variety of settings including inpatient hospitals, residential treatment facilities, and outpatient practices.
+She has a soft spot for ‘tweens, teens and new moms, and enjoys helping them navigate the transitions that are a hallmark of those developmental stages.
 Dr. Darnley’s warmth and gentle humor naturally create a nurturing space where her clients feel safe and supported.

-In addition to her clinical work, Dr. Darnley holds a supervisory position at Friends Hospital, where she guides graduate students and doctoral interns through their clinical rotations.
-She serves as a guest lecturer for the Drexel University College of Medicine, giving presentations to residents on psychological assessments; and has created a therapeutic workbook that has been published by Friends Hospital and is now given to each patient upon admission.
+In addition to her clinical work, Dr. Darnley holds a supervisory position at Horizon House residential services, where she leads skills groups and team consultations.
+She has previously supervised graduate students at Friends Hospital, where she created a therapeutic workbook that has been published and is now given to each patient upon admission.